- Optimizely Web Experimentation

 Choosing the right significance level should balance the types of tests you are running, the confidence you want to have in the tests and the amount of traffic you receive.

-Depending on what type of experiment or optimization you are running, Optimizely will display a different improvement interval on the Results page
+Depending on what type of experiment or optimization you are running, Optimizely Experimentation will display a different improvement interval on the Results page.

-- For A/B experiments: Optimizely displays the relative improvement in conversion rate for the variation over the baseline as a percentage for most experiments.
-This is true for all A/B experiment metrics, regardless of whether they are binary conversions or numeric.
+For A/B experiments – Optimizely Experimentation displays the relative improvement in conversion rate for the variation over the baseline as a percentage for A/B experiments.
+This is true for all A/B experiment metrics, regardless of whether they are binary or numeric conversions.

-- In Optimizely, a relative improvement interval of 1% to 10% means that the variation sees between 1% and 10% improvement over baseline.
+- In Optimizely Experimentation, a relative improvement interval of 1% to 10% means that the variation sees between 1% and 10% improvement over the baseline.
 For example, if the baseline conversion rate is 25%, you can expect the variation conversion rate to fall between 25.25% and 27.5%.

-- For Multi-armed Bandit (MAB) optimizations: Optimizely displays the absolute improvement.
+- For Multi-armed Bandit (MAB) optimizations – Optimizely Experimentation displays absolute improvement.

-- For A/B experiments or MAB optimizations with Stats Accelerator enabled: Optimizely displays the absolute improvement.
+- For A/B experiments or MAB optimizations with Stats Accelerator enabled – Optimizely Experimentation displays the absolute improvement.

 Estimated wait time and <1% significance

-You may see a significance of less than 1%, with a certain number of "visitors remaining."
-What does this mean?
-In statistical terms, this experiment is underpowered: Optimizely needs to gather more evidence to determine whether the change you see is a true difference in visitor behaviors or chance.
+You may see a significance of less than 1%, with a certain number of visitors remaining.
+In statistical terms, this experiment is underpowered.
+Optimizely Experimentation needs to gather more evidence to determine whether the change you see is a true difference in visitor behaviors or chance.

-Look at the variation in the example shown above.
-Optimizely needs approximately 11,283 more visitors to be exposed to that variation before deciding the conversion rates between the variation and the original.
-Remember that the estimated 11,283 visitors assumes that the observed conversion rate does not fluctuate.
-If more visitors see the variation, but conversions decrease, your experiment will probably take more time, which means the "visitors remaining" estimate will increase.
-If conversions increase, Optimizely will need fewer visitors to be sure that the behavior change is real.
+Look at the variation in the preceding example.
+Approximately 11,283 additional visitors must be bucketed into that variation before deciding the conversion rates between the variation and the original.
+Remember that the estimate (11,283 visitors) assumes that the observed conversion rate does not fluctuate.
+If more visitors see the variation but conversions decrease, your experiment will probably take more time, which means the visitors remaining estimate will increase.
+Optimizely Experimentation will need fewer visitors if conversions increase to ensure the behavior change is real.

-To learn more about the importance of sample size, see our article on how long to run a test.
+To learn more about the importance of sample size, see our article on how long to run an experiment.